johnewart/dapr-proposals/api-design-guide.md

 ## Proposal: API Design Guide

+### What is this proposal?

+This proposal suggests a design guide for the proposal and development of new APIs.
+An API is defined as a

 An API is one form of feature that may be proposed by the contributor.
 Any new APIs can be split into two categories:
 - new API for an existing building block e.g.: adding query state API to state management building block
 - new API in a new building block e.g.: configuration building block and adding APIs for that